Mary of Modena: Household

-The Duke of York, an avowed Catholic, was twenty-five years older than his bride, scarred by smallpox and afflicted with a stutter.
+James, an avowed Roman Catholic, was twenty-five years older than his bride, scarred by smallpox and afflicted with a stammer.
 He had secretly converted to Catholicism around 1668.
 Mary first saw her husband on 23 November 1673 OS, on the day of their second marriage ceremony.
 James was pleased with his bride.
 Mary, however, at first disliked him, and burst into tears each time she saw him.
 Nonetheless, she soon warmed to James.
-From his first marriage to the commoner Anne Hyde, who had died in 1671, James had two daughters: Lady Mary and Lady Anne.
+From his first marriage to Anne Hyde, a commoner, who had died in 1671, James had two daughters: Lady Mary and Lady Anne.
 They were introduced to Mary by James with the words, "I have brought you a new play-fellow".
 Unlike Lady Mary, Lady Anne disliked her father's new wife.
-Mary played games with Anne, to win her affection.
+Mary played games with Anne to win her affection.

-The Duchess of York annually received £5,000 spending money and her own household, headed by Carey Fraser, Countess of Peterborough; it was frequented by ladies of her husband's selection: Frances Stewart, Duchess of Richmond and Anne Scott, 1st Duchess of Buccleuch.
-That the Duchess of York loathed gambling did not stop her ladies compelling her to do so almost every day.
+The Duchess of York received £5,000 spending money annually and her own household, headed by Carey Fraser, Countess of Peterborough; it was frequented by ladies of her husband's selection: Frances Stewart, Duchess of Richmond and Anne Scott, 1st Duchess of Buccleuch.
+That Mary loathed gambling did not stop her ladies compelling her to do so almost every day.
 They believed that "if she refrained, it might be taken ill".
 Consequently, Mary incurred minor gambling debts.

-The birth of the Duchess of York's first child, Catherine Laura, named after Queen Catherine, on 10 January 1675 OS represented the beginning of a string of children that would die in infancy.
-At this time she was on excellent terms with Lady Mary, and visited her in The Hague after the younger Mary had married William of Orange.
-She travelled incognito and took Anne with her.
+The birth of Mary's first child, Catherine Laura, named after Queen Catherine, on 10 January 1675 OS represented the beginning of a string of children that would die in infancy.
+At this time the Duchess of York was on excellent terms with Lady Mary, and visited her in The Hague after the younger Mary had married William of Orange.
+She travelled incognito and took Lady Anne with her.